stzagkarak/nginx-certbot-startup/readme.md

 ## nginx certbot startup

+Setup nginx with an SSL certificate and custom configuration.
+Based on [Jonas Alfredsson's docker-nginx-certbot repo](https://github.com/JonasAlfredsson/docker-nginx-certbot).

 ### 0. Create this relative folder path

 Folders will be created in this path in order to save certs etc.